aws/eks-anywhere/designs/component-upgrades.md

 We should include a section about how to “get the latest version of components” or something similar.

-In the `upgrade cluster` command documentation we should document that we will always upgrade internal eks-a components to the latest available version, even when the Kubernetes version remains unchanged.
+In the `upgrade cluster` command documentation we should document that we will always upgrade internal EKS Anywhere components to the latest available version, even when the Kubernetes version remains unchanged.

 ## Testing